-Though denied a fifth win of the Premier League season, Hull still moved out of the bottom three on goal difference above Burnley.
+Though denied a fifth win of the Premier League season, Hull clambered out of the bottom three on goal difference above Burnley.

-Striker Edin Dzeko was one of three Manuel Pellegrini changes and he threatened down the left early on before Sone Aluko - brought in by Bruce as Hull's lone forward - tested Joe Hart soon after.
+Striker Edin Dzeko was one of three changes from Pellegrini and he threatened down the left early on before Sone Aluko - brought in by Bruce as Hull's lone forward - tested Joe Hart soon afterwards.

-While the champions gathered themselves after that scare, Pellegrini's men continued to falter going forward and were eventually punished for their sluggish start when Meyler rewarded Hull's persistence.
+While the champions gathered themselves after that scare, Pellegrini's side continued to falter going forward and were eventually punished for their sluggish start when Meyler rewarded Hull's persistence.

 Pellegrini responded at the break by taking Fernando off for Jesus Navas and his side responded well as Dzeko connected acrobatically with Pablo Zabaleta's cross to threaten Allan McGregor's goal.